zaiisao/Documentation/en/Video/volume_web.md

 ---
 # Adjust the Volume
 ## Introduction
-When using the Agora SDK, you can adjust the audio recording and playback volumes for customization.
-For example, you can mute the remote audio by setting the volume as 0.
+The Agora RTC SDK enables you to manage the volume of the recorded audio or of the audio playback according to your actual scenario.
+For example, to mute a remote user in a one-to-one call, you can set the audio playback volume as 0.
 ## Implementation
 Before adjusting the audio volume, ensure that you have implemented the basic real-time communication functions in your project.
 For details, see [Start a Call](../../en/Video/start_call_web.md) or [Start a Live Broadcast](../../en/Video/start_live_web.md).